fletchjp/MERG-Arduino-OpenLCB/Examples/OlcbBasicNode_NoCAN_Chat/README.md

 This sketch demonstrates most of the functionality of this library.
 Changed to work with no CAN connection.

+This is an experimental version testing the PJON connection by exchanging a single character 'X' with another module.
+This causes each to blink the on board LED.

+TEMPORARILY I have restored the use of Serial as that is needed to transmit the Olcb data.

 * It implements 2 inputs and 2 outputs
 * It uses ButtonLED library to implement an input and output on one pin
 * It shows how to write a CDI description